Bills clinch 4th straight playoff berth; beat Dolphins 32-29

 AP Sports Writer

-Allen then oversaw a 15-play, 86-yard drive that ate up the final 5:56 to set up Bass’ field goal, which led to numerous Bills players diving head-first to slide in the snow.
+Allen then oversaw a 15-play, 86-yard drive that ate up the final 5:56 to set up Bass’ field goal.

 Allen threw four touchdown passes to increase his career total to 171 (including one receiving), and tie former Miami quarterback Dan Marino for the most by an NFL player in the first five seasons of his career.